kchu187/krista-chung-capstone/README.md

 ### Auth

-Does your project include any login or user profile functionality?
-If so, describe how authentication/authorization will be implemented.

 Yes, it will include login of a user and a user profile.
 As authentication is a subject currently still being covered, I will opt to use at least passport.js

 ## Roadmap